 The unwieldy inventory system from the first game.
 Fans wanted it improved, instead Bioware ripped it out completely and you only rarely stumble across new weapons (and when missed are Lost Forever).
 The weapons weren't clear upgrades either, while better in certain areas they were worse in others, with a common example being more powerful weapons having a much lower maximum ammo count.

 The whole powers only work on enemies without protection.
-An obvious attempt to reign in the Linear Warriors, Quadratic Wizards Adepts from the first game, Bioware went a little too overboard and dropped the class from the most powerful to arguably the weakest.
+An obvious attempt to reign in the Linear Warriors, Quadratic Wizards Adepts from the first game, but not well received because it balanced out the classes.

 It even happens to the characters.
 While fans rejoiced at the return of some of the Mass Effect cast for the sequel, forum wars on par with a Reaper attack can start if you express like for some of the new cast members, especially if they fill roles resembling past teammates.
 Grunt gets this the worst, having replaced Wrex, a fan-favorite, in the role of team krogan.
 To a lesser extent, fans of Kaiden's unflappable niceness sometimes don't take well to Jacob filling in the role.
 (Samara took over the role of team asari, but is sufficiently different from Liara that few people compared the two.)